 The Booking Officer will send out an information advice to the members (including associates and fellows) mailing list in mid-February and a further advice to the general guest list in mid-March.

-1st March - Winter bookings will open online for currently financial Members, Associates and Fellows and their partners and will be allocated on a first come first served basis up until
+1st March - Winter bookings will open online at 10.00am on 1st March for currently financial Members, Associates and Fellows and their partners and will be allocated on a first come first served basis up until

 31st March - Requests by Members, Associates and Fellows for accompanying Guests should be directed to the Booking Officer who will hold the requests until 1st April.